mateuszklimek/datametrics/README.md

 //TODO Would be nice to know more details here

 ### Network
 Celery can run multiple tasks at once gathering and publishing various metrics.
-Sending data to Grafite could be definitely make much more efficient with using some libraries specific for that (not HTTP requests) more details [here](https://graphite.readthedocs.io/en/latest/feeding-carbon.html).
-But one important thing to remember is Celery will be doing HTTP requests for external API, so unless that changes at least half of traffic would be still through HTTP.
+Sending data to Grafite could be definitely made much more efficient with using some libraries specific for that (not HTTPS requests) more details [here](https://graphite.readthedocs.io/en/latest/feeding-carbon.html).
+But one important thing to remember is Celery will be doing HTTPS requests for external API, so unless that changes at least half of traffic would be still through that.
+But still even making Celery tasks a half lighter (just API requests) maybe worth doing with big traffic.

 ## Monitoring: